ylee03/etomidate_kja/README.md

-# General guidance for this repository
+# General guidance for users of this repository

 This repository contains the analytic code for our research published in the Korean Journal of Anesthesiology.
 The article is available at _____ .